-Leases
+U Leases

 The council classifies the leases it holds, both as a lessee and lessor, as either operating or finance leases.
-Under International Financial Reporting Standards the council is deemed to control assets that fall within contractual and other arrangements which involve the provision of a service using specific assets and which therefore are considered to contain a lease.
-The appropriate accounting policy for each lease has been applied to these arrangements (where they have been identified) and as a result additional assets are recognised as Property, Plant and Equipment in the council's Balance Sheet.
+Under International Financial Reporting D Standards the council is deemed to control assets that fall within contractual and other arrangements which involve the provision of a service using a specific assets and which therefore are considered to contain a lease.
+The appropriate accounting policy for each lease has been applied to these contains are sult additional assets are recognised as Property, Plant and Equipment in the council's Balance Sheet.